 Alma Mater: Concordia University, Nebraska

-Annika Uden enters her second season as an assistant coach for the Concordia University women's soccer program in 2014-15.
+Annika Uden completed her second season as an assistant coach for the Concordia University women's soccer program in 2014-15.
 An original member of head coach Greg Henson's staff, Uden aided in the program's winningest season ever in 2014.

 Annika (Norz), originally from De Pere, Wis., played for the Bulldogs during her undergraduate career.
 She earned her bachelor’s degree in Elementary Education and ELL in 2010 and is currently manager of Concordia's Bookstore.